• Skip to primary navigation

 • Other running costs

-Once you complete your logbook, it is possible to calculate your business-use percentage.
-(That is the ratio, or percentage split, between between work and personal driving.)
+Once you complete your logbook, you then calculate your business-use percentage.
+(That is the ratio, or percentage split, between work and personal driving).
 Then, you claim the business percentage of all expenses related to your car.

-Example: Jeff is a sales manager and he kept a logbook for 12 weeks recording both work and personal trips.
-After that 12 weeks, Jeff added up the total kilometres travelled on work-related trips.
-Then he added up the total mileage.
-Next he divided work kms by total kms and that is his work-related percentage.
+Example: Jeff is a sales manager and uses his car for work.
+He kept a logbook for 12 weeks recording both work and personal trips which totalled 1,000 km.
+Of this, Jeff added up 850 km travelled on work related trips.
+Finally, he divided his work kms by total kms and that is his work related percentage.

 Jeff adds up the receipts for all of his car expenses for the year, which total $8,350.
 Then he multiplies that by 85%, his work-related percentage.